 Armando Geday has served as a director of our company since July 2000.
 From April 1997 until February 2004, Mr. Geday served as president, chief executive officer and a director of GlobespanVirata, Inc., a digital subscriber line chipset design company.
 After GlobespanVirata was acquired by Conexant Systems, Inc. in 2004, Mr. Geday served as chief executive officer of Conexant from February 2004 until November 2004.
 Prior to joining GlobespanVirata, Mr. Geday served as vice president and general manager of the multimedia communications division of Rockwell Semiconductor Systems.
 Prior to joining Rockwell, Mr. Geday held several other marketing positions at Harris Semiconductor.
 Mr. Geday serves on the board of TagSys.
 Mr. Geday obtained his bachelor's degree in electrical engineering from the Florida Institute of Technology.
-He is currently an adviser and entrepreneur involved with various internet and technology ventures.
+Mr. Geday has also advised leading private equity firms such as Texas Pacific Group, Francisco Partners and Index Ventures and is currently an entrepreneur involved with various internet and technology ventures.

-From his chief executive officer experience in the technology industry, Mr. Geday has perspectives on the operations, challenges and complex issues facing growing companies.
-Mr. Geday also brings an international viewpoint to Board deliberations.
+From his chief executive officer experience in the technology industry, Mr. Geday has insightful perspectives on the operations, challenges and complex issues facing growing companies.
+Mr. Geday also brings extensive M&A, fundraising and international viewpoints to Board deliberations.